Purii/react-native-tableview-simple/README.md

 **NOTE: This component is WIP.
 Use it with caution!**

 This component is a copy of the iOS-TableView made with pure CSS.
+The intention is to provide **a flexible and lightweight alternative to a bridged component**.
-It is not intended to display large datasets!
+The focus is set on the presentation.
+The component is therefore not intended to render large data sets.
-A use case might be something like a settingsscreen, with a few rows.
+A possible use case might be an about- or a settings-screen with a few rows.
+Have a look at the [Examples below](https://github.com/Purii/react-native-tableview-simple#example)! :-)

 ## Installation
 1. `npm i react-native-tableview-simple --save`